wp-plugins/events-made-easy/readme.txt

 * Bugfix: #_USER_RESERVEDSPACES wasn't working correctly for the attendees format setting
 * Bugfix: location title was not qtranslate-ready in the [events_location] shortcode
 * Bugfix: better retreiving of new booker info, should resolve the booker being empty in some cases
+* Bugfix: datepicker images were not in svn
+* Bugfix: list widget was behaving incorrectly for the author option